top of page

 Undergraduate research assistant (Summer 2022-Fall 2022)

-Jeremy majored in Microbiology and assisted with research on the gut microbiome of the grasshoppers Schistocerca americana and Schistocerca lineata.
+Jeremy assisted Rachel Vargas with research on the gut microbiome of the grasshoppers Schistocerca americana and Schistocerca lineata.

 Leilani_edited.png